In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 61692 requests with invalid pct-encoded hex digits in URL absolute path detected.

-0 requests with invalid pct-encoded hex digits URL absolute path undetected.
+0 requests with invalid pct-encoded hex digits in URL absolute path undetected.

-61692 requests with invalid pct-encoded hex digits URL query detected.
+61692 requests with invalid pct-encoded hex digits in URL query detected.

-0 requests with invalid pct-encoded hex digits URL query undetected.
+0 requests with invalid pct-encoded hex digits in URL query undetected.

 # Testing QHttpServer server compliance at 127.0.0.1:5275